EgbieAndersonUku1/forum/README.md

 # The Forum
 The url for the app is  https://theforum.pythonanywhere.com/

-Because I am using the free version of Pythonanywhere the server resets after a certain amount of time which causes the connection to be lost which results with a 500 error.
+Because I am using Pythonanywhere the database resets after a certain amount of time inactive which causes the connection to be lost which results with a 500 error.
 If that happens just refresh the page and everything should be normal again.
+I fixed the problem so it should not happen but if it does then you know the solution

 ## Project description
 This is website allows the user to create a single thread or multiple threads along with a title (maximum 80 characters long)